mmaalo/nodejs-the-complete-guide/notes.md

     - The "Sync" part stands for syncronus and blocks following code from being executed before it is done.
     - Therefore using writeFile instead of writeFileSync will stop the server from hanging until the task is complete.
 This is especially important with large files.
     - writeFile() takes a callback function and is therefore executed asyncronusly.

+## 03-36
+### Looking Behind the Scenes

+Single Thread, Event Loop & Blocking code
+- The code we write in Node.js uses a single javascript thread.
+- The event loop only handle the event callbacks that contain fast finishing code
+- Heavier operations are sent to the worker pool.
+The worker pool are detached form my code and handled by the operating system.
+The worker pool are able to create diffrent threads.
+- Once the worker in the worker pool is finished with a task it will trigger the callback in the event loop.

+The Event Loop:
+- Checks for Timers
+    - Execute setTimeout, setInterval callbacks
+- Checks Pending Callbacks
+    - Execute I/O related callbacks that were deferred.
+    - After a certian amount of the Node.js will continue its code excecution and pospone the remaning callbacks to the next loop.
+- Poll
+    - Jump to Timer execution if nesessary
+    - Retrive new I/O events, execute their callbacks
+    - If it is not possible to execute the new callbacks they will be deferred into pending callbacks
+- Check
+    - Execute setImmediate callbacks
+- Close Callbacks
+    - Execute all 'close' event callbacks
+- Process.exit()
+    - Only if refs == 0, refs is the amount of eventlisteners. server.listen() is never finished by default.
+Therefore a normal Node.js server will not shut down unless process.exit() is called in our code.

+Security: Request seperation:
+- Incomeing requests do by default not have access to each other, they are seperated by scope.